On Summer Break

 2022 Speaker Series

-Once a month American Cetacean Society Puget Sound members gather to talk, listen to a great speaker, and interact.
+Every other month American Cetacean Society Puget Sound members gather to talk, listen to a great speaker, and interact.
 You're welcome to join us whether you're an orcaholic, partial to grays, prefer stinky minkes, are really a pinniped person, or are just curious and interested in some free entertainment with an educational component.
 This is where we post information about speakers for the current season.

 Click on any of the +Abstract links for a summary and a brief bio about the talk.